proreytech/prorey.testing/README.md

 ### PRT Overview

+Main features

-* Tests are configured as json files
+  * PRT tests of AWS components are configured as json files
-* Tests are executed independently of each other at specific times (and could be repeated)
+  * Tests are executed independently of each other at specific time and could be repeated
+  * Tests are either input or output type, input tests write data to resources, output tests read data from resources and validate it using json intersect
   * Tests are organized in test stories, test story fails if any of its tests fail
-* Tests are either input or output type, input tests write data to resources, output tests read data from resources and validate it using json intersect
-* Test json files could include dynamic calculations using python inline eval
+  * Test json files could include dynamic calculations with python inline eval

----
+Additional information

   * PRT could be used for data conditioning to write dynamic synthetic data adhoc or with cron schedule
   * PRT could be used for bulk data generation or perf testing with repeated data inputs
   * PRT is easy to adopt and integrate, tests could be launched through AWS console, AWS cli, API call or cron schedule
   * PRT infra is easy to deploy using generic AWS CloudFormation templates
----
+  * PRT could also be used for API Mocking with dynamic responses and retries

+Benefits

   * No servers maintenance needed, serverless AWS Step Function and Lambdas are used
   * Low infra costs, you pay only when Step Function and Lambdas are invoked
   * Easy to extend, add Input and Output Adapter Lambdas as lightweight inline editable python utilizing boto3
   * Easy to monitor, use rich Step Function Execution UI or Step Function and detailed Lambdas CloudWatch logs
----
-* PRT could also be used for API Mocking with dynamic responses and retries

 ### Examples of PRT testing of Composite Applications